University of Southern Mississippi

 Students can drop a course on SOAR up to the last day to drop full-semester classes without academic penalty.
 After that date, students should not ask to drop a course except in extenuating circumstances (e.g., medical incapacity), and under no circumstances after the University withdrawal deadline.

-For the Spring Semester 2013, the last day to register for full-semester classes is Friday, January 18, 2013, the last day to drop full-semester classes without academic penalty is Wednesday, February 27, 2013 and the University withdrawal deadline is Wednesday, April 24, 2013.
+For the Fall Semester 2013, the last day to register for full-semester classes is Friday, August 30, 2013, the last day to drop full-semester classes without academic penalty is Wednesday, October 2, 2013 and the University withdrawal deadline is Tuesday, November 26, 2013.
 Please refer to the academic calendar on the registrar’s web page for dates pertaining to 8W1 and 8W2 classes.

 The instructor, defined as one who has the responsibility for a class, special problem or thesis, has the authority in his or her class over all matters affecting the conduct of the class, including the assignment of grades.
 Student performance should be evaluated according to academic criteria made available to all students within the first two weeks of each semester.
 Grades should not be determined in an arbitrary or capricious manner.